Cultivate inner peace through self-compassion & curiosity

 -

-As you engage in deeper vulnerability, you will experience shifts.
+As you engage in deeper vulnerability with your parts, you will experience shifts.

-Sometimes, things may feel more tender before they become more steady—especially if you’ve been numbing, resisting, or distracting yourself for a long time.
+Sometimes, things may feel more tender before they become more steady—especially if parts have been burdened by major traumatic events, shame, and harmful dynamics for so long.

 This is a natural part of the process.

-We’ll move through the discomfort together, helping you build consistency with new practices and see yourself through a lens of compassion, confidence, and capability.
+We’ll gently move through the discomfort together, helping you and your parts build a healing relationship with your Self, who is always present and more than capable of viewing your parts through a lens of compassion, confidence, and curiosity.